William Morris wallpaper designs: Late 1870s to the 1890s - Royal attention and final wallpapers

 The period between 1876 and 1882 was the most productive for Morris; he created sixteen different wallpaper designs.
 In his wallpapers of this period, he reverted to more naturalistic themes, somewhat less three-dimensional than his earlier work, but with an exceptional harmony and rhythm, as in his designs Poppy (1885) and Acorn.

 In the 1880s, his work finally received royal attention: In 1880 he was asked to redecorate rooms St. James's Palace in London.
 He created a particularly complex design, named 'St. James's', which used sixty-eight separate printing blocks to make a section of two wallpaper widths, with a height 127 centimeters.
 In 1887 Queen Victoria again commissioned Morris & Company, this time to another special design for wallpaper at Balmoral Castle, based on the 'VRI' initials of the Queen.

 During this time, however, Morris was devoting more and more of his time to literary and political work.
 He also became increasingly involved in other media, especially textile and tapestry weaving.
 He relocated the workshops of his company to Merton Abbey in the 1880s to focus on these.
 He also began to create wallpapers with a single color, such as Acorn and Sunflower, which were much simpler and much less expensive to produce.
 Among his final wallpapers was the Red Poppy design.

+In 1895, Morris & Co made the Garden Tulip wallpapers for the private apartments of Nicholas II in the Imperial Winter Palace in Saint-Petersburg, Russia.
+This fact was discovered by the curators in the State Hermitage museum, St Petersburg, Russia.